3 feared dead as Myanmar army truck runs down protesters

 “At least four people, including two young girls who were crying near the shoes, were arrested,” he said.
 “The soldiers told us to go inside or they would shoot us.”

-A statement issued by the National Unity Government, an underground opposition group that has set itself up as the country’s parallel administration, decried the incident, in which it said five people had been killed and more seriously injured.
+A statement issued by the National Unity Government, an underground opposition group that has set itself up as the country’s parallel administration, decried the incident, in which it said five people were killed and more seriously injured.

 “The randomized nature of the attacks — killing and maiming indiscriminately, is no accident.
 The intention of the junta is clear: create as much fear and panic as possible.
 Inflict as much pain, trauma, and suffering as they can, without a care as to who their victims are.
 Reinforce the message that anyone at any time can be killed, arrested, beaten, or wounded, simply for being in the wrong place,” said the statement, signed by the group’s spokesman and minister of international cooperation, Dr. Sasa.